jrelo/data-structures-c/README.md

 ### How to Compile and Run
-In case you're crazy enough to want to look my ugly code, there is a makefile that can compile and run all the data structures and the tests.
-Simple run the
+In case you're crazy enough to want to look at my ugly code, there is a makefile that can compile and run all the data structures and the tests.
+Simply run the
 following:

     $ make run